Foundational Health vs. Symptomatic Farming: Breaking the Cycle of Chasing Problems

 Every management decision: will this help or harm soil biology?

+Fertilizers?
 Choose forms that feed biology.
 Soluble synthetics suppress biological activity through high salt index, bypass biological systems, and disrupt microbial communities.
+And remember the N-form principle: soluble nitrate dumps don't just fail to build defense — they actively degrade it by flooding tissue with the free amino acids that pests prefer.

 Water management?
 Healthy soil structure dramatically improves water dynamics.
 Fields with strong soil health can absorb 2-3 inches more rainfall and hold it longer, providing drought resilience.